The Door Between: Literary significance and criticism

-After ten popular mystery novels and the first of many movies, the character of Ellery Queen was at this point firmly established.
 This period in the Ellery Queen canon signals a change in the type of story told, moving away from the intricate puzzle mystery format which had been a hallmark of nine previous novels, each with a nationality in their title and a "Challenge to the Reader" immediately before the solution was revealed.
 Both the "nationality title" and the "Challenge to the Reader" have disappeared from the novels at this point.

 "(Ellery Queen) gave up the Challenge and the close analysis of clues, and made Ellery a less omniscient and more human figure, in search of a wider significance and more interesting characterization. ...
 (The) first ten books represent a peak point in the history of the detective story between the wars."

-Aside from the novelette "The Lamp of God" and the later novel The King Is Dead, The Door Between is probably as close as an Ellery Queen novel ever came to a classic "locked room" or "impossible crime" mystery, in which the apparent facts of the case seem to defy logic.

 Usage in literature

-The book was mentioned by Satyajit Ray in his book Baksho Rahashya.
+The book was mentioned by Satyajit Ray in his Feluda series novel Baksho Rahashya.